tmeckhoff/code_challenge_redo/README.md

 #### Renamed variables/refactored UI
   Previously my variable names where too generic and/or obtuse, so I renamed them to be more meaningful and understandable.
 I also refactored the UI a little, like what things were named and when to display certain things.
 #### Covered edge cases
-  This was my biggest flaw from the previous submission, I didn't have anything in place to deal with edge cases.
+  This was a big flaw from the previous submission, I didn't have anything in place to deal with edge cases.
 For example, what happens if they don't select a guest, company or message?
 I resolved this by adding if checks to ensure that the state has those values set if we are doing a select message vs construct message.
 If not, I am displaying error message to the user.
 #### Changed construct message feature
   Going back over the instructions, I realized that I likely misinterpreted what you were looking for with the construct message feature.
 Given the complexity involved in being able to populate a user constructed message with the values selected from the drop downs, you were probably just wanting the ability to have the user enter a message not containing those values.
 So I made that change and displayed a note to end user stating that the constructed message would not contain those values.
 #### Creating additional components